-One of my absolute favorite dishes from the 2016 Epcot International Flower and Garden Festival was the Beef Teriyaki Udon from the Hanami outdoor kitchen in the Japan Pavilion.
-It's a dish that my sister and I regretted having to share with each other, and wished we had order two plates instead of one.
+One of my absolute favorite dishes from the Epcot International Flower and Garden Festival is the beef teriyaki udon noodles from the Hanami outdoor kitchen in the Japan Pavilion.
+It's a dish that my sister and I regretted having to share with each other, and wished we had ordered two plates instead of one.
 It was phenomenal!

-I was absolutely thrilled to find a recipe for this dish in The Best of Epcot Festivals Cookbook, which I purchased last December at Epcot.
+I was absolutely thrilled to find a recipe for this dish in The Best of Epcot Festivals Cookbook.
 I'm sure this recipe is slightly altered for home cooks, but it's still pretty close to what we enjoyed at the festival.
+I have adapted the cookbook’s recipe to achieve beef teriyaki noodles that are much closer to what was actually served at Epcot.

 Other Disney recipes you may like